snowmac/awol-compass/2021-2022/week9.md

 # Week 9

-* Review the HW assignment and implement it live in class
+x Review the HW assignment and implement it live in class
 * HTML and CSS: layouts, style and design
     * Flexbox
     * Designing Mobile websites
     * CSS Box model
+# ---
 * Build a Retrospective Sticky Note builder using HTML and CSS
     * HTML elements: Input fields, drop downs, tables, buttons and things like that
 * Save the stickies to JSON and provide a text box to export the JSON to the user